jwcmitchell/playbook_famous_phonegap/views/landing.md

-# Login
+# Landing Page

-The Login view has no Header or Footer.

-It is simply the necessary Surfaces, centered vertically and horizontally.
+Our default landing page is pretty simple: we want to give the user quick options for signing up or logging in from various services (Google+, Facebook, or Email).

 ## Route

 Helps to know what we're being initialized with!

-> Notice that we are not caching the Login View
+> Notice that we are not caching the Landing View

 `www/router.js`

-    'login' : function(){
+    'landing' : function(){
-        defaultRoute('Login', 'Misc/Login', arguments, {cache: false});
+        defaultRoute('Landing', 'Misc/Landing', arguments, {cache: false});
     },